cucapra/capra-public/src/research/visionmode/index.md

 </figure>

 We have released a set of [open-source tools][gh] for modeling approximate camera pipelines.
-The main component is the tool called "CRIP" in the [paper][], which can simulate a camera sensor and ISP chip forward and "backward."
+The main component is the forward and backward simulation of a camera sensor and ISP chip, referred to as the "CRIP" in the [paper][].
 The backward mode can convert from a standard image (i.e., a JPEG) into an approximation of its original RAW format.
 Then, you can run the pipeline *forward* again to convert the image to what it would have looked like had it been captured with a hypothetical pipeline configuration.
-We use this tool to convert standard vision datasets like [ImageNet][], [CIFAR][], and [COCO][] to degraded versions so we can train and test computer vision algorithms.
+We use this tool to convert standard vision datasets like [ImageNet][], [CIFAR][], and [COCO][] to degraded versions for the purpose of training and testing computer vision algorithms.

 [imagenet]: http://www.image-net.org
 [cifar]: https://www.cs.toronto.edu/~kriz/cifar.html